5 St. Patrick's Day Disaster Remedies

-It's Saint Patrick's Day!
-It's the one time of year where everyone gets to be Irish for a day in the most animated of ways, wearing green clothes adorned with shamrocks, eating green-dyed foods and enjoying green-tinted beverages.
-It's a day of parties and parades, where Chicago even dyes its river green!
+St. Patrick's Day is the one time of year where everyone gets to be Irish for a day in the most animated of ways, wearing green clothes adorned with shamrocks, eating green-dyed foods, and enjoying green-tinted beverages.

-With all the holiday fun, there are bound to be a few spills and accidents.
+Even though the holiday may look a little different this year, there are bound to be a few spills and accidents from the festive food and drinks.
 And when messes get made, all of that green can become a serious problem if the stains aren't handled quickly.
-Here's how to take care of the worst stain situations on St. Patrick's Day with a green cleaning champion!
+Here's how to take care of the worst St. Patrick’s Day stain situations with a green cleaning champion!

-If spills do happen on cloth or fabric, here's a quick remedy: dampen the stain with water, spray full-strength Simple Green All-Purpose Cleaner on the area, and allow a few minutes for the cleaner to penetrate the soil.
+If spills do happen on cloth or fabric, here's a quick remedy: dampen the stain with water, spray full-strength Simple Green All-Purpose Cleaner on the area and allow a few minutes for the cleaner to penetrate the soil.
 Then gently rub and blot the area with an absorbent cloth or towel, and air dry.
-People may not realize that Simple Green can be used on fabric.
-Get our green to clean your green spill!

 Red wine contains chromogens, a substance in colorful plants that is used to make dyes.
 These dyes easily stain fabric, however, and set quickly.
 Removing wine stains can be notoriously difficult to remove once they've dried – and thank goodness wine is rarely dyed green for St. Paddy's!